niall-m/Udemy/microservices/notes.md

   - can be used on methods but also properties/fields in the class
     - `constructor(public color: string) {}`
       - will be assigned as an instance var
+- abstract classes

+  - cannot be instantiated
+  - used to set up requirements for subclasses
+  - Do create a CLass when translated to JS
+    - TS compiles to JS, interfaces don't survive the translation, don't exist in JS world
+    - can be used for `instanceof` checks
+    - list out all the properties that any extending subclass must have
+      - similar to implementing interfaces
+        - `abstract statusCode: number`
+          - means subclass _must_ implement that abstract member property

 - express route validation with [express validator](https://express-validator.github.io/docs/)
   - can validate incoming request body, parameters like :id's, and query strings